qska/checkout/readme.md

 https://localhost:44355/swagger/index.html

 # Postman collection
-(embed a file)
+In the application root folder, there is a Postman collection that is helpful when calling the service.
+PaymentGateway local.postman_collection.json

 # Projects within the solution:
-* PaymentGateway - the "proper" PaymentGateway service.
+* PaymentGateway - PaymentGateway service API project.
 * PaymentGateway.Banking - the integration library to connect with an external banking platform
 * PaymentGateway.BankingMock - a simple implementation pretending to be a banking platform, returning random Transaction Ids.
 * PaymentGateway.Data - the data layer for the main application.
 Empty scaffolding, to be replaced with proper persistance code.